United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 Investing in UPS stock entails several risks that may negatively impact its revenue and financial performance.
 The primary ones include:

 • Rising costs (particularly labour and fuel): UPS is heavily reliant on labour and fuel.
-Rising diesel and aviation fuel prices and growing wages (among others, due to trade union contracts, for example, with the Teamsters) may significantly reduce operating margins
+Rising diesel and aviation fuel prices, along with growing wages (driven, among other factors, by trade union contracts such as those with the Teamsters), may significantly reduce operating margins.

-• Technology and operational disruptions: delivery delays, IT system outages, cyberattacks, accidents, or inefficient management of the logistics chain may lead to losses, reputational risks, and customer attrition
+• Technology and operational disruptions: delivery delays, IT system outages, cyberattacks, accidents, or inefficient logistics chain management may lead to losses, reputational risks, and customer attrition.

 • Seasonality and dependence on peak periods: a significant portion of annual revenue is generated during holiday periods, such as Q4.
-Any disruptions during this period, like adverse weather conditions, personnel shortages, or logistics delays, may cause a disproportionate impact
+Any disruptions during this period, such as adverse weather conditions, personnel shortages, or logistics delays, may have a disproportionate impact.

-Thus, despite its status as the industry leader, UPS is subject to a variety of factors that may limit the company’s growth or reduce its financial resilience
+Thus, despite its status as the industry leader, UPS is subject to various factors that may limit the company’s growth or reduce its financial resilience.

 Open Account